Nia Long: Career

 Long later appeared in the 2013 film The Best Man Holiday, reprising her role from the original 1999 film.
 Unlike the original film, however, her character is in an interracial relationship with a white man.
 After Long was revealed to be pursuing an interracial relationship in the film, she explained: "We're living in a modern world where it happens and it's OK and it's no disrespect to any black man.
 I love black men, but the reality is the sistahs are marrying white men and the brothas are marrying white women and that's the world that we live in and it's not to be judged, and if it works for you then embrace it".
 Director Malcolm D. Lee also supported the interracial relationship being portrayed in the film: "African-American women who are extremely successful can't always find black male counterparts on that level so it's a little bit of a reflection of reality that black women are starting to date outside their race — and why not?"

 In July 2020, Long starred in the Netflix psychological thriller Fatal Affair.
 In 2022, Long starred in the Peacock miniseries The Best Man: The Final Chapters, once again reprising her role from the previous films.

+She played Katherine Jackson in the Michael Jackson biopic Michael (2026).

 Personal life

 Long contributes her time to the Sterling Children's Home in Barbados as a motivational speaker.

 In 2010, Long started dating then–National Basketball Association player Ime Udoka.
 Together, they have a son, born in 2011.
 Long also has an older son, born in 2000, from a previous relationship.
 Long and Udoka became engaged in 2015, though Long stated she had no plans to marry.
-The couple split in 2022 after Udoka, who had become head coach of the Boston Celtics, was revealed to have had an affair with a Celtics staff member.
+The couple split in December 2022 after Udoka, who had become head coach of the Boston Celtics, was revealed to have had an affair with a Celtics staff member.